sagemath/trac_to_gh/Issue 327.md

 # Issue 327: add perl 5.8 dependency for sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/327

 Original creator: was